96843 Advanced Professional Skills and Ethical Issues in Psychology

 Feedback and changes from previous subject offering

-This is the first offering of this subject, we will be collecting feedback from you in several forms to evaluate the design, relevance and depth of the content and its delivery.
+This subject has been revised based on student feedback.
+We will be collecting further feedback from you in several forms to evaluate the design, relevance and depth of the content and its delivery.
 We appreciate you taking part in this process to ensure we are delivering subjects that are contemporary and meet your needs.

 Assessment